TimoKats/pim/readme.md

 [![stars - pim](https://img.shields.io/github/stars/TimoKats/pim?style=social)](https://github.com/TimoKats/pim)
 [![forks - pim](https://img.shields.io/github/forks/TimoKats/pim?style=social)](https://github.com/TimoKats/pim)

 Pim (which stands for Process IMprover) is a task orchestrator meant for personal computers.
-It has scheduling features like:
+Besides regular cron scheduling, it adds additional features like:
 - Running on start (with optional delay).
 - Running commands in specific directories.
-- Catchup runs (if computer was turned off during scheduled run).
-- Setting max durations for commands.
-- Access to logs.
 - Running commands directly based on their set name (aliases).
+- Doing catchup runs (if computer was turned off during scheduled run).
 - Scheduling multiple commands at the same time.
-- etc...
+- Access to logs.

-Moreover, the goal of pim is to be an orchestrator that takes all scenarios into account, so ideas are always welcome :)
+Moreover, the goal of pim is to be an orchestrator that takes all scenarios into account, so ideas are always welcome.

 ## Getting started
 You can install pim with `go install github.com/TimoKats/pim@latest` (assuming you have go installed and GOPATH set correctly).
 Currently, pim is not available in any package repositories.
 Next, you can setup your schedule in `~/.pim/process.yaml`.